SSaquif/git-notes/git-github-workflow.md

 ## Step 10: Start working on next feature on new branch

-> Repeat, follow golden rule.
-Make new branch
+> Repeat, follow `golden rule`.
+Make new branch for new feature